alexheretic/apart-core/readme.md

     size: 32212254720
     mounted: false
 compression_options:
-- gz  # should always be available as is provided by `pigz` as a required dependency
+- gz  # default, always available; provided by `pigz` as a required dependency
+- uncompressed # always available
 - lz4  # available if `lz4` is installed
 - zstd  # available if `zstdmt` is installed
 ```